 Among the lush green vegetation which hugs Lehman Creek, you'll secure your tent or park your rv within earshot of clear mountain water which has tumbled 3000 vertical feet from the lakes and snowfields of the high Snake Range.
 Naturally landscaped with red-barked water birch, aspen and white fir a stroll through this sky island ecosystem provides for great bird-watching or a cooling dip in the stream while placing you just minutes from spectacular Lehman Caves.
 Be sure to make a reservation for a cave tour before you arrive in the park.

 Lower Lehman Creek Campground is perfect for rvs, with large, paved, pull-through parking at six of the 11 camping sites.
-Each site offers a picnic table and fire ring, along with potable water and pit toilets within a stone's throw.
+Each site offers a picnic table, fire ring, and pit toilets within a stone's throw.

 Lower Lehman Campgroup is strung out along the lush riparian area hugging Lehman Creek, a small vibrant stream which has babbled it's way for miles from the high country of the Snake Range, over half a vertical mile above.
 Most sites offer shade provided by white firs as well as juniper and pinyon pine.
 But at 7300 feet in elevation, uncomfortably hot days are rare.